Shahz3911/Decarbonizing-States/README.md

 This is a major figure of the study that illustrates how over the years, there has been a shift in relying on coal and it is being replaced by natural gas especially after 2006

-![Top 5 states with highest electricity emissions](Electricity_Emissions_Top_5_States.png) This tells us which States have the highest level of electricity emissions
+![Top 5 states with highest electricity emissions](Electricity_Emissions_Top_5_States.png)

 ![Total Emissions from Gas, Goal and Electricity (1970 - 2020)](Gas_Coal_Electricity_Emissions.png)